 Funeral Planning Checklist

-to even start the process.
-This is why BurialPlanning.com has put together a simple checklist for those who are planning a funeral.
-You can browse the different elements needed for planning a funeral below, and you can also get a free information kit to learn more.
+Planning your funeral in advance ensures that your wishes are fulfilled, but many people are unsure of how to even start the process.
+This is why BurialPlanning.com has put together a simple funeral planning checklist for those who are planning a funeral.
+You can browse the different elements needed for planning a funeral below, and you can also get a free funeral pre-planning information guide to learn more.

-The Various Elements of a Pre-Planned Funeral
+The Various Elements of a Pre-planned Funeral

-- Burial Products: These products include casket vaults, flowers, an urn (if you choose cremation), and a headstone, among other products.
+3. Burial Products: These products include casket vaults, flowers, an urn (if you choose cremation), and a headstone, among other products.
 This is also where you would choose specific options like the types of flowers, the engraved text on the headstone etc.

-- Personal Touches: This final category allows you to personalize your funeral and burial even further.
+5. Personal Touches: This final category allows you to personalize your funeral and burial even further.
 This is where you choose music and/or hymns for your service, who will be delivering readings and what readings, who will be delivering eulogies, who will be pallbearers, etc.

-Funeral Planning Resources
+Funeral Planning & Pre-Planning Resources

 Looking for more information on how to plan your funeral?
 Check out the links below:

 - Retire Happy by Planning Ahead: Helpful advice on planning for retirement, including planning your burial well in advance.